Apache Pinot: The Column-Based Database Explained

 Row-Based Database Applications

-• Transactional systems: Row-based databases make sense for applications that prioritize maintaining the integrity and consistency of complete records, such as banking systems, e-commerce platforms, and content management systems, and support frequent updates and inserts.
+- Transactional systems : Row-based databases make sense for applications that prioritize maintaining the integrity and consistency of complete records, such as banking systems, e-commerce platforms, and content management systems, and support frequent updates and inserts.

 Column-Based Database Applications

-Apache Pinot Is Columnar
+Apache Pinot Is a Columnar Database

 Pinot is a real-time distributed OLAP datastore designed to answer OLAP queries with low latency.
 Building Pinot as a columnar store simply added up.
 Pinot leverages the power of distributed computing and data to overcome some of the write inefficiencies while leveraging all the goodness of columnar storage for reading, aggregating, filtering, and analyzing.